ezakhar/help/en/training-plans/training-plans-for-coaches.md

 We want you to be successful and your plans to be popular.
 That's why we ask you to pay attention to:

 * **Photos **in the plan description.
-Check that you have the required rights to dispose these photos..
+Check that you have the required rights to dispose of these photos.

 * **Intellectual property.** You guarantee that you have intellectual property rights, on the basis of which a plan has been created.
   We reserve the right to unpublish the plan and to prohibit its subsequent publication in the Store in case of receiving complaints of copyright infringement.